CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Grapple

 Enter/exit a Grapple.
 If entering into a Grapple, apply the [Grappled](./Conditions.md#grappled) condition to both you and your opponent.
+Exiting a Grapple can also be accomplished with a Dodge roll.

 #### Grapple Move